clojurists-together/clojuriststogether.org/content/_index.md

-## Funding critical Clojure open source software
+## Our mission is to fund critical Clojure open source software

 The Clojurists Together Foundation is a trade organisation, dedicated to funding and supporting open source software, infrastructure, and documentation that is important to the Clojure and ClojureScript community.